 A gender pay gap usually means your organisation has men in more senior positions and women in lower paid ones.
 Look at most organisations and you will see director level and above is mostly men.
 You’ll have seen it said many times that there are more men named John or David in CEO positions, than all women put together.

 When your senior positions are largely filled with old white men, they are much more likely to promote and recruit those like them.
 They see themselves in and identify with those candidates.
 They are often, subconsciously biased towards men, it’s what they’ve always seen and known.
 So say, an older white man is going to identify more readily with another older white man than say a young black woman.
 Couple that with the fact that behaviour seen as confident and assertive by a man is seen as bossy and commandeering by a woman and you can begin to see some of the issues.
 Additionally, because those men applying for the role see so many people who look like them in those positions, they can more easily see themselves doing those roles and that affects their self-confidence and worth and enables them to apply for more senior roles at higher pay jumps.
+Men are also doing much better with salary negotiation too – not that they are necessarily better at negotiating but that their efforts are received more positively.

 Another part of the issue is that it’s been largely men deciding which jobs get the higher levels of pay.
 Why should a carer should be paid less than a finance officer for example?!
 The capitalist patriarchal system overlooks the value of manual or caring work for those who can push around paper and people.
 Those people don’t work any harder.
 Roles typically done by women are often paid less as ‘women’s work’ is undervalued by society as a whole.